jeremybytes/copilot-triangle-testing/README.md

 And that's the problem.
 Without any trust at all in the code, this is pretty useless.
 The last thing I need as part of my development process is a random excrement generator.

 ## Another Update
 Since I could not leave this alone, I decided to write the code using my normal methodology (TDD-lite for this type of code).
-I managed to hit all 14 of the use-cases described in *The Art of Software Testing*, and I am satisfied with the code.
+I managed to hit all 14 of the use-cases described in *The Art of Software Testing*, and I am satisfied with the result.

 Code: [/Jeremy-Generated/](./Jeremy-Generated/)